 Tethering is a good solution to share your data with the gear you've got, but a personal WiFi dongle is a much more convenient solution.

 Here are a few providers that bundle portable WiFi dongles with their mobile broadband plans.

 What is the cheapest mobile broadband plan?

-We currently have over 30 internet providers in our database right now, and compare just under 50 different data-only SIM plans.
-Below are the top 5 cheapest options in our comparison engine.
+We currently have over 30 internet providers in our database, plus we compare just over 60 different data-only SIM plans.
+Below are the top five cheapest options in our comparison engine.